NHERI-SimCenter/SimCenterSchema/README.md

 # SimCenterSchema

-SimCenter Schema describes the format for SimCenter’s Building Inventory Database.
-The attributes contained within the schema are the building features that were found to be essential to natural hazards los assessment studies.
-The way the schema is designed allows for both deterministic and probabilistic applications and is fully compatible with other SimCenter applications.
+SimCenter Schema describes the format for SimCenter’s Databases.
+The schemas define the information stored in Databases holding data used for SImCEnter applications and are essential for natural hazards loss estimation studies.
+The way the schema is designed allows for both deterministic and probabilistic applications and is fully compatible with SimCenter applications.